 Return to Pocono Best.com

-Delaware Water Gap, PA Friday - Sunday - September 7-9, 2007
+the Arts Festival - Delaware Water Gap, PA Friday - Sunday - Second Weekend

+in September each year.
 "I have a dream, that musicians will

 founded by Phil Woods, Rick Chamberlain and Ed Joubert in 1978 to foster

 an appreciation of jazz and its relationship to other artistic disciplines.